stormpath/stormpath-documentation/source/accnt_mgmt.rst

 1. Natively-hosted **Cloud Directories** that originate in Stormpath
 2. **Mirror Directories** that act as secure replicas of existing user directories outside of Stormpath, for example those on LDAP Directory servers, on Facebook and other websites, as well as in Identity Providers that support SAML.

 You can add as many Directories of each type as you require.

 .. note::

   Multiple Directories are a more advanced feature of Stormpath.
 If you have one or more applications that all access the same Accounts, you usually only need a single Directory, and you do not need to be concerned with creating or managing multiple Directories.

   If however, your application needs to support login for :ref:`multiple external third-party accounts <supporting-multiple-dirs>`, or you have more complex account segmentation needs, Directories will be a powerful tool to manage your application's user base.

 .. _about-cloud-dir:

 Cloud Directories
 ^^^^^^^^^^^^^^^^^
 The standard, default Directory resource.
 They can be created using a simple POST API.

+.. _make-cloud-dir:

 How to Make a Cloud Directory
 """""""""""""""""""""""""""""